Ultan-Kearns/AppliedProject/README.md

 # Fourth Year Applied Project and Dissertation - Ultan Kearns G00343745
 ## Introduction to project
-This project was made by me for my fourth year module Applied Project and Dissertation,I have decided on making a baking app using React, Node.js, Express and MongoDB.
+This project was made by me(Ultan Kearns) for my fourth year module Applied Project and Dissertation,I have decided on making a baking app using React, Node.js, Express and MongoDB.
 My goal is to make a secure, fully functioning banking application which will provide the user with a rich UI, multiple banking features such as viewing statements and taking out loans and allow them to view transactions using charts made in chart.js.
 It is my hope that these tools will prove useful to the user and provide a satisfying experience.
 ## Why I chose this Project?
 A banking application is broad in scope and allows the developer to gain experience with UI design, security, functionality and various other concerns related to designing full